roussePaul/quadcoptersSML/README.md

 to the file `~/.bashrc`.
 For this to take effect, you should close and reopen the terminal or type `source ~/.bashrc`.

-To get the files for this project from git, start a terminal window and navigate to the `src` folder.
+To clone the project files from GitHub, start a terminal window and navigate to the `src` folder.
-Now run
+Now run the following command (including the dot at the end!):
 ~~~~
 git clone --recursive https://github.com/antonioadaldo/quadcoptersSML.git .
 ~~~~
-(including the dot!) to obtain the relevant files.
+to obtain the relevant files.
-The `--recursive` option makes sure that the mavros packages are also downloaded as a submodule.
+The `--recursive` option makes sure that the mavros packages are downloaded as a submodule.
 If you have received this project as an archive, copy the relevant subfolders (currently `quad_control`, `gui` and possibly `mavros`) into the `src` folder.
+Now you can initialize the ROS workspace by running `catkin_init_workspace` (within the `src` folder).
 If mavros is not included, create a folder and get the files from `https://github.com/mavlink/mavros`.

 You should only have one mavros installation in your ROS path, i.e. you should not have mavros installed in another workspace or from the Ubuntu repositories (the mavros version that is currently available there is too old).

 To make sure that mavros can access your USB port, you might need to add your user to the group `dialout` by executing `sudo usermod -a -G dialout $USER`.
 (You might need to log out out and log in againt for this to take effect.)
-Futhermore you need to install the control toolbox using `sudo apt-get install ros-indigo-control-toolbox` to use mavros.
+Futhermore you need to install the control toolbox, which is required by mavros, by running the command `sudo apt-get install ros-indigo-control-toolbox` in a terminal.

 ## Build Project

-Run `catkin_make` from the workspace root.
+Run `catkin_make` from the workspace root (the folder containing the `src` folder).

 ## Run Project